linux-system-roles/cockpit/README.md

     cockpit_port: 9090
 Cockpit runs on port 9090 by default.
 You can change the port with this option.

+    cockpit_manage_firewall: no
+Boolean variable to control the `cockpit` firewall service with the `firewall` role.
+If the variable is set to `no`, the `cockpit` role does not manage the firewall.
+Default to `no`.

+NOTE: `cockpit_manage_firewall` is limited to *adding* ports.
+It cannot be used for *removing* ports.
+If you want to remove ports, you will need to use the firewall system role directly.

+NOTE: This functionality is supported only when the managed host's `os_family` is `RedHat`.

+    cockpit_manage_selinux: no
+Boolean flag allowing to configure selinux using the selinux role.
-Note that the default SELinux policy does not allow Cockpit to listen to anything else than port 9090, so you need to allow that first, with e.g.
+The default SELinux policy does not allow Cockpit to listen to anything else than port 9090.
+If you change the port, enable this to use the selinux role to set the correct port permissions (websm_port_t).

-    semanage port -m -t websm_port_t -p tcp 443

-for ports that are already defined in the SELinux policy, such as 443, or

-    semanage port -a -t websm_port_t -p tcp 9999

-otherwise.
+If the variable is set to no, the `cockpit` role does not manage the SELinux permissions of the cockpit port.

+NOTE: `cockpit_manage_selinux` is limited to *adding* policy.
+It cannot be used for *removing* policy.
+If you want to remove policy, you will need to use the selinux system role directly.

+NOTE: This functionality is supported only when the managed host's `os_family` is `RedHat`.

-See the [Cockpit guide](https://cockpit-project.org/guide/latest/listen.html#listen-systemd) for details.
+See also the [Cockpit guide](https://cockpit-project.org/guide/latest/listen.html#listen-systemd) for details.

 ## Certificate setup